csudcy/game_on/README.md

 A (fairly basic) 5-a-side tank simulation

 TODO:
-    Change backend to Python
-    Implement web socket to send udpates to frontend Record web socket traffic to file for replays
     ?
 Keep track of matches and results?
     File uploads & versioning
     Download example team file